hevmarriott/DNAscanv2/README.md

 #### Usage example

-Let's assume we have human paired end whole exome sequening data in two fastq files and want to perform snvs/indels calling vs hg19, annotation and explore the results using the iobio services.
+Let's assume we have human paired end whole exome sequencing data in two fastq files and want to perform snv/indels calling vs hg19, annotation and explore the results using the iobio services.
 The DNAscan command line would be:

  ```bash
 python3 /path/to/DNAscan/scripts/DNAscan.py -format fastq -in data1.fq.gz -in2 data2.fq.gz -reference hg19 -alignment -variantcalling -annotation -iobio -out /path/to/outdir/ -mode fast